radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 To delete a certificate:

-1. Select the desired certificate and click the Delete Certificate button.
+1. Select the desired certificate and click **Delete Certificate**.

 2. Click **Yes** to confirm the deletion.